-At World of Animals at Betharyes our main goal is to provide the finest quality care for your pets.
-Our veterinarians will share with you their knowledge and expertise on the procedures and testing that they recommend your pets receive for optimal health.
+At World of Animals at Betharyes, our primary objective is to provide the finest quality care for your pets.
+Our veterinarians will share with you their knowledge and expertise on the procedures and testing which they recommend your pets receive for optimal health.
 We want to make sure that you feel comfortable with all of our services that we provide for our patients, and understand the necessary steps that you should take for them to maintain good health.

 - CBC – which checks for anemia and infections

 - Chemistry Panel – which tests for diabetes, kidney & liver function

 - Thyroid Screening – which tests for thyroid disease

 - Urinalysis – testing for infection and crystals in the urine

-We are also able to quickly test for parvovirus, Feline Leukemia and Feline Immunodeficiency Virus, intestinal parasites, skin parasites, and ringworm.
+We are also able using our laboratory to quickly test for parvovirus, Feline Leukemia and Feline Immunodeficiency Virus, intestinal parasites, skin parasites, and ringworm.

 For more complex tests and biopsies, we use a variety of reference laboratories.
 Obtaining the appropriate samples may occasionally involve specialized procedures, such as surgical biopsies, fine needle aspirates, or other specialized procedures performed under anesthesia.

 In-house Laboratory for pets Philadelphia, Montgomery County, and Bucks County

 Our doctors may recommend blood work or other diagnostic testing to help identify problems after they examine your pet.
 Our hospital has in-house laboratory equipment capable of quickly running routine CBC chemistry blood work, as well as the ability to test for parvovirus, feline leukemia, feline immunodeficiency virus, intestinal parasites, skin parasites, ringworm, and urinalysis.

 We also use a variety of reference laboratories to perform more complex tests and biopsies.
 Sometimes, obtaining the appropriate samples may involve specialized procedures, such as surgical biopsies, fine needle aspirates, or other specialized procedures performed under anesthesia.

 My pet seems fine.
 Why should I have the doctor run blood work?

-• Looks can be deceiving.
+• Appearances can be deceiving.
 10% of pets that appear healthy to owners and veterinarians during annual checkups are found to have hidden diseases.

 • Many diseases show few, if any, signs during the initial stages of infection.
 When signs do become visible, it is often because the infection has become serious.